vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-15-automating-archiving-azure-monitor-data-with-kusto.md

 ## Archive app

 We can open the *archive app*.
-We'll notice it mimics pretty closely the process we laid out:
+We'll notice it mimics pretty closely the process we laid out.

+Part 1:

 ![archive app Part 1](/assets/posts/2020/2/automating-archiving-azure-monitor-data-with-kusto/archive-app-part-1.png)

+Part 2:

 ![archive app Part 2](/assets/posts/2020/2/automating-archiving-azure-monitor-data-with-kusto/archive-app-part-2.png)

+We list the tables in the *for-each-table* action.
+This is the list